rolandet/siril-scripts/README.md

 - Click the **Run Siril (CLI)** button in the main window.
 - The application automatically launches the configured **`siril-cli`** executable and executes **`run_project.ssf`** Siril script.
-- Progress and Siril output appear in the log panel or terminal window.
+- Progress and Siril output appear in the console log panel.
 - When finished, your combined stack is saved automatically as **`[ProjectName]_final.fit`**

 ---